freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1050.1

 Now there's nothing showing.
 You could probably add a condition for when there's no bikes available.
 Add an `if` condition that checks if the `AVAILABLE_BIKES` variable is empty and, if it is, go to the `MAIN_MENU`.
-Here's how that looks:
+Here's an example:

 ```sh
 if [[ CONDITION ]]